-Kandy was the last capital of Sinhala Kings.
+Kandy was the last capital of the Sinhala Kings.
 The valley of Kandy is surrounded by magnificent hills which made it as the last bastion.
-Today Kandy offers its visitors rich collection of art and craft and historical buildings.
-It includes a collection of ancient temples buildings, handicrafts, souvenirs, bazaar and gem museum and the temple of tooth relic which houses the most sacred Buddhist relic in the world, the Tooth of Lord Buddha.
-Visit the Kandy town and bazaar, the arts and crafts center, a gem museum and a lapidary and witness a cultural show.
+Today Kandy offers its visitors a rich collection of art and craft and historical buildings.
+It includes a collection of ancient temple buildings, handicrafts, souvenirs, a bazaar and gem museum and the temple of tooth relic which houses the most sacred Buddhist relic in the world, the Tooth of Lord Buddha.
+Visit the Kandy town and bazaar, the arts and crafts centre, a gem museum and a lapidary and witness a cultural show.

 Royal Botanic Gardens, Peradeniya are about 5.5 km to the west of the city of Kandy in the Central Province of Sri Lanka.
 It attracts 2 million visitors annually.
 It is near the Mahaweli River.
 It is renowned for its collection of orchids.